groupdocs-merger/GroupDocs.Merger-Reference-Tutorials/content/english/java/document-security/update-passwords-groupdocs-merger-java/_index.md

 ---
-title: "How to Update Document Passwords with GroupDocs.Merger for Java&#58; A Comprehensive Guide"
+title: "How to Change Password Java Using GroupDocs.Merger"
-description: "Learn how to secure your documents by updating passwords using GroupDocs.Merger for Java.
-Follow this step-by-step guide to enhance document security effectively."
+description: "Learn how to change password Java for protected documents with GroupDocs.Merger.
+Step‑by‑step guide covering loading, updating, and saving passwords securely."
-date: "2025-05-10"
+date: "2026-02-03"
 weight: 1
 url: "/java/document-security/update-passwords-groupdocs-merger-java/"
 keywords: